-Mentors are adult volunteers, not necessarily parents, that are formally invited by the Coaches to provide technical and/or business assistance for the team.
-The Coaches seek out professionals and experts in their fields (i.e. practicing engineers and active businesspeople) to share their knowledge and skills with the team.
+Mentors are adult volunteers, not necessarily parents, who are formally invited by the Coaches to provide technical and/or business assistance for the team.
+The Coaches seek out professionals and experts in their fields (i.e., practicing engineers and active businesspeople) to share their knowledge and skills with the team.
 Mentors go through a vetting process to ensure that they will be a good fit for the team and hold values consistent with the Howdy Bots and FIRST.
+This vetting process also includes a background check performed by FIRST HQ.